Kerala cop suspended after CCTV exposes assault on pregnant woman

 According to Rineesh, policemen in plainclothes asked him why he was sitting there.
 Later, Prathap also questioned him, asking why someone from Kakkanad was at the Ernakulam north bridge.

-When Rineesh objected, Prathap allegedly him first with a lathi and then slapped him.
+When Rineesh objected, Prathap allegedly assaulted him first with a lathi and then slapped him.

 He was also allegedly threatened with a retaliatory case if he filed a complaint against Prathap.
 Rineesh said that he filed complaints with the DGP, the police complaint authority (PCA) and state human rights commission against him.